 Furthermore, he added, IMC generously donated an extension to the clinic, a 240 square foot BBPod modular container, hurricane resistant, waterproof Static Unit, which facilitates the doctor’s exam room, pharmacy space and treatment room.

 “Today, ladies and gentlemen, I am elated to accept the Hospitainer Primary Health Care Unit of behalf of the Government of The Bahamas, but most especially on behalf of the people of the High Rock community and Grand Bahama.
-This wonderful addition to our health care facilities is a fully equipped hurricane proof 20-foot mobile medical clinic, with a consultant room.
-Thus, our health care teams will be able to administer care inclusive of hygiene, medical, mental and psycho-social health services at the right time and at the right place, to mitigate human suffering.
+This wonderful addition to our health care facilities is a fully equipped, hurricane-proof, 20-foot mobile medical clinic with a consultant room.
+Thus, our health care teams will be able to administer care including hygiene, medical, mental and psycho-social health services at the right time and at the right place to mitigate human suffering.
 This hospitainer is essential for east enders as you rebuild your lives and homes.